-On behalf of my fellow members of the board of directors (the “Board”) of Goldin Financial Holdings Limited (the “Company” or “Goldin Financial”), I am pleased to present the annual report of the Company for the year ended 30 June 2017(“FY2017” or the “Year” or “financial year under review”).
+On behalf of the board (the “Board”) of directors (the “Directors”) of Goldin Financial Holdings Limited (the Company” or “Goldin Financial”), I am pleased to present the annual report of the Company for the year ended 30 June 2020 (“FY2020” or the “Year” or “financial year under review”).

 REAL ESTATE BUSINESS